 Among scholars of law there is some degree of disagreement regarding the responsibility of an individual to render aid to an accident victim.
 One school of thought holds that an individual is not obligated, and cannot be compelled by force of law, to give assistance to another under emergency conditions.
 Another line of thought holds that everyone is obligated to render aid so long as they act within the bounds of their training and experience.
-In today’s post a drowning accident lawyer will discuss the issue of whether or not a “duty to rescue” exists and how such a duty, if it exists, could lead to liability in cases involving accidental drowning or near-drowning.
+In today’s post our Houston drowning accident lawyer will discuss the issue of whether or not a “duty to rescue” exists and how such a duty, if it exists, could lead to liability in cases involving accidental drowning or near-drowning.

 The legal “duty to rescue”